-If you and your spouse are getting a divorce in Illinois, in the absence of a post-nuptial agreement or prenuptial agreement, it's guaranteed that you'll go through the process of dividing your marital property.
+If you and your spouse are getting a divorce in Illinois, it's very likely that you'll go through the process of dividing your marital property.
 Likewise, if you have minor children, you'll need to come to terms concerning child custody and visitation rights, and you will need to establish an appropriate amount of child support as per the Illinois child support guidelines.

 Spousal maintenance is different.
 Unlike child custody, child support, or division of property, divorcing spouses don't legally need to address alimony as part of their divorce process.
 However, an award of spousal support is still appropriate under various circumstances, and spouses contemplating divorce must carefully consider whether it makes sense to pursue an alimony award.